textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Rely on embedded help tips

 Embedded help tips in the back-end interface panels are an important component between overall software usability and end-user documentation.
 They are meant to quickly and _sufficiently_ explain a feature when the organization, design, and/or labeling of the functionality is not otherwise clear.
-So not only are embedded help tips an interface usability concern for developers, but they are a documentation concern for editors.
+Embedded help tips an interface usability concern for developers and a documentation concern for editors.
 Embedded help must get the same attention and care the documentation website receives.

 But the two information sources have vastly different contexts of use.
 Embedded tips are immediate to the user doing tasks in the software, while user documentation is external to software and represents methodic study.
 The two types of help must be written with those different contexts in mind.
 Embedded tips are not simply extracts of what is found on documentation pages.
 Nor should user documentation wax redundantly what embedded tips already explain.